pgspider/sqlite_fdw/README.md

 As SQlite does not provide a `TRUNCATE` command, it is simulated with a simple unqualified `DELETE` operation.

 Actually, `TRUNCATE ...
-CASCADE` can be simulated if we create child table of SQLite with foreign keys and ON DELETE CASCADE, and then executing TRUNCATE (which will be deparsed to DELETE).
+CASCADE` can be simulated if we create child table of SQLite with foreign keys and `ON DELETE CASCADE`, and then executing `TRUNCATE` (which will be deparsed to `DELETE`).

 Following restrictions apply:
  - `TRUNCATE ...
 RESTART IDENTITY` is not supported